-- Food.
 Most accountants will tell you that you should keep different receipts when you do your grocery shopping -- one for those items that will be used for the inn and one for personal groceries.
 While this is good advice, you will find that there are certain times that you can dip into the inn’s supplies for something you’d like to eat or drink -- like a cookie with your tea or some sugar for your coffee (and, of course, the tea and coffee itself).
 Leftovers provide another area to save money in this category as well.
-When my wife and I had our inn, I definitely ate my share of leftover eggs and sausage links for my own breakfast!

-- Landscaping and gardening.
 Just like the house in which your B&B is based, it is likely that your yard will be one-and-the-same with the inn’s yard.
-Therefore, new plants, landscaping services, fountains and other garden decorations, fences, mulch and much more would all count as a business expense.
+Therefore, new plants, landscaping services, fountains and other garden decorations, fences, mulch, and much more would all count as a business expense.
 Of course, if you have your own private garden or yard, this wouldn’t be the case.

-- Transportation.
-If you have vehicle you use only for inn business, like grocery shopping or picking guests up from the airport or train station, you might be able to write it off as a business expense.
+If you have a vehicle you use only for inn business, like grocery shopping or picking guests up from the airport or train station, you might be able to write it off as a business expense.

-- Utilities.
-Again, because you live in the same house that functions as your business, you will benefit from the utilities the feed the main inn.
-If you happen to have utility meters on your own part of the house, then those obviously can not be included as deductions, but all of your other heating, electric and phone costs can either be deducted outright or apportioned between your personal living space and the inn.
+Again, because you live in the same house that functions as your business, you will benefit from the utilities that feed the main inn.
+If you happen to have utility meters on your own part of the house, then those obviously cannot be included as deductions, but all of your other heating, electric and phone costs can either be deducted outright or apportioned between your personal living space and the inn.
 However, because you’ll likely be spending most of your time in the inn, limiting the utilities you use in your own area of the house shouldn’t be difficult.

-Keep in mind, I never encourage innkeepers to “cheat” on their taxes.
+Keep in mind, you should never “cheat” on your taxes.
 This is simply a general guide to deductions you might be able to take as an innkeeper that you might not have been aware of previously.
-Always double-check everything with a CPA, be meticulous about separating personal and business expenses when you can and, most importantly of all -- keep your receipts!
+Always double-check everything with a CPA, be meticulous about separating personal and business expenses when you can and, most importantly of all, keep your receipts!